-Natural Hazards and the Urban Environment PA 585

-This course is an in-depth study of the sustainability of urban areas in the face of diverse natural hazards.
+PA 581 Global Hazard Reduction......2 cr.
+Natural and man-made threats, their causes and societal responses to mitigate the risks and impacts are discussed.
+Strategies from all world regions are reviewed.
+PA 585Natural Hazards and the Urban Environment2 cr.This course is an in-depth study of the sustainability of urban areas in the face of diverse natural hazards.
 It provides global perspectives on past experiences and future risks.